BellowingMeadows/BellowingMeadows/README.md

 #### Animations, transitions and effects

 * 'Appear' animations are included across all 5 pages to introduce content in a consistent and impactful way.
-* All links and buttons respond when being hovered over or clicked on to produce user feedback
+* All links and buttons respond when being hovered over or clicked on to produce user feedback.
 * Bootsrap transitions on the navigation links were tweaked slightly to produce a more graceful transition when hovered over.

 ## Features